Ice climbing opportunities in Ya Ha Tinda Valley northwest of Sundre, Alberta, Canada.

 The drive from Calgary to Airdrie begins in the early morning darkness of a bitterly cold winter day.

-The four-wheel drive Jeep begins the drive north and west from Calgary, to Sundre, Alberta, Canada, then further west into the middle of nowhere at Ya Ha Tinda Valley where the four-wheel capability is tested close to the east border of Banff National Park.
+The four-wheel drive Jeep begins the drive north and west from Calgary, to Sundre, Alberta, Canada, then further west to Ya Ha Tinda Valley where four-wheel capability is tested on the approach to the east border of Banff National Park.

 There is a goldmine of ice climbing opportunity in this area and a short hike begins nearby on snow-covered river ice, with water gurgling underneath our feet, into a magnificent canyon with a series of spectacular, frozen waterfalls.

 The next day begins very early.
 Excited anticipation about the day's potential ice climbing adventure encourages driving the previous day's route before sunrise.
 This time, better road conditions reduces the trip time between Airdrie and the Ya Ha Tinda Valley to about 2 ¾ hours.

-Transition to ice climbing gear is completed as rapidly as possible in the bitter cold before the short jaunt on a right fork where the next four hours are energetically enjoyed climbing a series of progressively more demanding ice falls.
+Transition to ice climbing gear is completed as rapidly as possible in the bitter cold before the short jaunt along a right fork where the next four hours are energetically enjoyed climbing a series of progressively more demanding ice falls.